alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 On your **deployment machine**.

++ Ensure that you are connecting from one of the **permitted IP ranges** specified in the `inboundAccessFrom` section of the SRE config file.
+For example, if you have authorised a corporate VPN, check that you have correctly configured you client to connect to it.
 + Launch a local web browser and go to `https://<SRE ID>.<safe haven domain>` (eg. `https://sandbox.dsgroupdev.co.uk/`, where the first part  of the `<safe haven domain>` is the `<SHM ID>`) and log in with the user name and password you set up for the non-privileged user account.
 + You should see a screen like the following.
 If you do not, follow the **troubleshooting** instructions below.
 + **NOTE:** The apps will not work until the other servers have been deployed.